• Home

 • Without starting the engine, turn the ignition to the ON/RUN position.

 • If the indicator light comes on, the light and its connections are good.
-The problem then would be with either the indicator/pressure switch or the PTO.
+The problem, then, would be with either the indicator/pressure switch or the PTO.

 • If the light does not come on, then there is a power source, a ground, a connection, or a rocker switch problem.